ivision-research/inzure/QUERY_STRINGS.md

 methods must be the last selector and you can choose which return value to check with a `[X]` after the method.
 By default, the 0th is checked.
 Errors in the method calls are checked and propagated if any are returned.

-Available operators are the typical comparison operators as well as `LIKE` and `!LIKE`.
+Available operators are the typical comparison operators as well as `~` and `!~`, which compare regular expressions to strings.

 ### Writing Conditions